Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

-NO$\nu$A and T2K have recently released new data, revealing a tension within the allowed parameter regions \cite{patrick_dunne_2020_4154355,osti_1640225}.
-In the standard three-neutrino oscillation scenario, the preferred region at a $90\%$ confidence level for T2K data is nearly excluded by the NO$\nu$A data in the $\sin^2 \theta_{23}$ vs. $\delta_{\rm CP}$ parameter space.
-These results could indicate physics beyond the Standard Model.
-Numerous studies have been dedicated to explaining this tension, exploring various new physics scenarios~\cite{Nizam:2018got,Miranda:2019ynh,Chatterjee:2020kkm,Kelly:2020fkv,Rahaman:2021zzm,Rahaman:2022rfp,Majhi:2022wyp,deGouvea:2022kma}.
+\ac{The NO$\nu$A and T2K allowed parameter regions are in tension for sometime~\cite{Nizam:2018got,Kelly:2020fkv,Esteban:2020cvm,Kelly:2020fkv,Capozzi:2021fjo}, and it persists in new data~\cite{NOvA:2021nfi,T2K:2023smv}}.
+In the standard three-neutrino oscillation scenario, each individual experiment has a preference for normal ordering, while their combination indicates a preference for inverted ordering.
+These results could indicate physics beyond the Standard Model \ac{(BSM)}.
+Numerous studies have been dedicated to explaining this tension, exploring various new physics scenarios \op{such as non-unitary mixing matrix~\cite{Dutta:2016vcc,Miranda:2019ynh,Yu:2024nkc}, neutral current NSI in propagation~\cite{Capozzi:2019iqn,Chatterjee:2020kkm,*Chatterjee:2024kbn,Denton:2020uda,Majhi:2022wyp}, light and very light sterile neutrinos~\cite{Chatterjee:2020yak,deGouvea:2022kma}, Lorentz violation~\cite{Rahaman:2021leu,*Rahaman:2022rfp} and dark photon scenarios~\cite{Lin:2023xyk,*Alonso-Alvarez:2024wnh,Konwar:2024nwc}.}

 We propose a novel approach that includes non-standard interactions in neutrino production specifically via pion decay.
-By adopting an effective field theory approach \cite{Falkowski:2019xoe, *Falkowski:2019kfn, *Falkowski:2021bkq}, we can straightforwardly modify the rate of pion decay to include these non-standard interactions during production.
-We have derived for the first time a perturbative analytical expression for neutrino oscillation in matter considering this new interaction at the source.
+By adopting an effective field theory approach \cite{Falkowski:2019xoe,Falkowski:2019kfn, Du:2020dwr,Falkowski:2021bkq,Chaves:2021kxe,Du:2021rdg,Breso-Pla:2023tnz,Kopp:2024yvh,Cherchiglia:2023aqp,Coloma:2024ict,Breso-Pla:2025pds,Kling:2025zsb}, we can straightforwardly modify the rate of pion decay to include these non-standard interactions during production.
+We have derived for the first time a perturbative analytical expression for a neutrino oscillation in matter considering this new interaction at the source. \ac{As there are stringent bounds coming from pion decay experiments~\cite{ParticleDataGroup:2024cfk}, one may wonder how much room there is for BSM physics to still alleviate the tension.
+We will show that our proposal not only decreases tension, but also provides a better fit to the present data.}

 The new coupling constant may be complex, which introduces a new charge-parity violation phase.
-We investigate the interplay between the two phases: one originating from Pontecorvo-Maki-Nakagawa-Sakata (PMNS) neutrino mixing matrix~\cite{Maki:1962mu,Pontecorvo:1957cp} and the other from the effects of the new interaction.
+We investigated the interaction between the two phases: one originating from the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) neutrino mixing matrix~\cite{Maki:1962mu,Pontecorvo:1957cp} and the other from the effects of the new interaction.

 In this Letter, we demonstrate that the tension is alleviated even if only one new complex parameter can be non-zero.
-We have determined that the absolute value of the new interaction parameter is of order $10^{-3}$.
+We have determined that the absolute value of the new interaction parameter is $(10^{-4}-10^{-3})\times G_{\rm F}$, the Fermi constant.